How to Freeze your Credit

 Importance of taking proactive steps to protect personal information

-Snowcap.Me covers process of freezing your credit, including the steps of contacting the three major credit bureaus, providing personal information to verify identity, requesting a credit freeze, receiving a unique PIN and passwords, and lifting the freeze.
+Snowcap.Me covers the process of freezing (and unfreezing) your credit.
+We include all of the steps to contact the three major credit bureaus, request a credit freeze, and lift the freeze.
 With identity theft on the rise, it is more important than ever to take control of your credit and keep your personal information secure.

 Support our Mission